Nomad-Media/samples-python/content_groups/Readme.md

 > 📘 Note
 >
-> For more information about the API calls used go to [Adds content to a content group.](ref:addcontenttocontentgroup)
+> For more information about the API calls used go to [Add Content to Content Group](https://developer.nomad-cms.com/docs/add-contents-to-content-group)

 ## Remove Content from Content Group